Celebrating God's Faithfulness for 67 Years !

 for God’s faithfulness and guidance.
 We are especially thankful for all the members of

 our Church Family.
-For sixty-seven years (2021) we have endeavored to do the will of God through
+For 70 years we have endeavored to do the will of God through

 our church and in our community.
 We will continue as a united body to give God